 Best for Most

-However, each of the product we reviewed has virtues that make it great for other, more specific use cases.
-We’ve done the work of identifying what they’re each good at, so you can see at a glance which of these email marketing services fits your needs like glove.
+However, each of the products we reviewed has virtues that make it great for other, more specific use cases.
+We’ve done the work of identifying what they’re each good at, so you can see at a glance which of these email marketing services fits your needs like a glove.

 And, if you’re going to strike out on your own search for the best option, keep our methodology in mind when weighing email software options so you can spot a quality option without needing a full test drive.